 Edible Peppermint Candy Platter

 Instead of the plastic or glass trays, serve treats on an edible peppermint candy platter.
 Anna Olson demonstrates how to make a serving plate out of standard candies in this impressive holiday hack.
-If you’re making holiday cookies, bake up a peppermint plate at end so you’ll have a unique and portable option for holiday parties and potlucks.
+If you’re making cookies, bake up a peppermint plate so you’ll have a unique and portable option for holiday parties and potlucks.

 Adorable Rudolph Cookies